Six Major Benefits of Process MappingEmma Harris

 One key thing to be done with your process maps is make them available to everyone in the organisation.
 The more widely they are shared the more benefit they will deliver.

-The Triaster platform delivers both easy to use process mapping capability and business process management and sharing capability.
-We call this a Process Library.
+As well as offering free process mapping software, Triaster sells a complete software solution to business process management: Process Library.
 A Process Library manages and intelligently present all your process maps and supporting policies, forms, and documents.
 (To view an example Triaster Process Library, please click here.)

 This gives everyone in the organisation one place to go to find out how things should be done and quickly find the correct, up-to-date forms and documentations to support their role.